hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 }
 ```

-Once the user gets the `DBSession`, any types of transaction can be started
+Once the user gets the `DBSession`, any type of transaction can be started:
 ```go
     tx, err := session.DBsTx()
 ```